OsmanMalik/TD-ALS-ES/README.md

 This code requires [Tensor Toolbox](https://gitlab.com/tensors/tensor_toolbox) for Matlab.
 It also requires some functionality from the repo [tr-als-sampled](https://github.com/OsmanMalik/tr-als-sampled).
 Make sure that the functions in both are accessible before running the code in this repo.
+Some of the methods we compare our CP decomposition method against in Section 5.2 require [Tensorlab](https://www.tensorlab.net/).
+Tensorlab is not necessary to run the rest of the code however.

 ## Compiling MEX functions